 Dixie: I was always the stylish science teacher.
 My students would say to me, “Mrs. Nichols, you don’t look like a science teacher, and you don’t dress like one either.”
 I remember wearing my hat one day, and the union representative dropped by and said to me, “You know you’re not supposed to wear hats in school?”
 I looked at him and said, “ My principal/my boss is ok with it, so I guess it’s o.k.”

-Switching careers only meant I felt more comfortable as a beauty entrepreneur than I did as a science educator.
-Exactly the way I dress now is how I dressed as a teacher, which is why I guess I looked and felt out of place at times.
+Switching careers only meant I felt more comfortable as a beauty entrepreneur than as a science educator.
+The way I dress now is how I dressed as a teacher, which is why I guess I looked and felt out of place at times.
 However, when we were dissecting pigs and frogs, I’d wear sweatpants and tee shirts – stylish ones, of course.

-Deb: What’s typical work outfit?
-How about typical casual weekend go-to outfit or are the lines blurred between the two?
+Deb: What’s a typical work outfit?
+How about a typical casual weekend go-to outfit or are the lines blurred between the two?

 Dixie: Currently, I work mostly from home.
 I travel to the city two, sometimes three times per week for meetings or events.
 That being the case, my dressing up has not changed.
 I have a daily, get up and get dressed philosophy.
-On a daily basis, I dress as if I’m leaving the house to go to the office.
-I get so much more done and feel the part of the role I’m in.
-When I have to leave the house, I simply grab my handbag, and I’m out the door.
+Daily, I dress as if I’m leaving the house to go to the office.
+I get so much more done and feel part of the role I’m in.
+When I have to leave the house, I grab my handbag, and I’m out the door.

 Deb: Where do you shop?